 In August 2019, the NES ROM of the game was made available to the public by Fusion Retro Books.

-With this game, players were given the option to play as any member of the Yolkfolk, Zaks becomes a playable character on the NES version.
+With this game, players were given the option to play as any member of the Yolkfolk (including Zaks on the NES version).

 On the Sega versions of this game, the player cannot choose to play as Zaks.